lmfit/uncertainties/doc/user_guide.rst

-Thanks to the tracking of dependencies on random variables, calculations can performed in as many steps as necessary, exactly as with simple floats; correlations are transparently handled by this package.
+Thanks to the tracking of dependencies on random variables, calculations can performed in as many steps as necessary, exactly as with simple floats: correlations will be transparently handled by this package.

 Access to the uncertainty and the nominal value